deejaygraham/deejaygraham.github.io/about.markdown

 ### Things What I Have Made

-Here are some of the places you can see my work:
+Here are some of the places you can see some of my open source work:

  [github]({{ site.githuburl }})